Gloryflourish-max/agriintel-rice-yield-prediction/README.md

 Indian agricultural rice data (1997–2020) used as a proxy for Nigerian conditions.
 Source: Kaggle.

-## Note on GADM files
-The map requires GADM India Level-1 shapefiles (gadm41_IND_1.*).
-Download from gadm.org and place in the same folder as app.py.

 ## GADM Shapefiles
 The map requires GADM India Level-1 boundary files.
 Download from: https://gadm.org/download_country.html